 • the SPAF III (Stroke Prevention in Atrial Fibrillation) trial did not show superior efficacy of low-dose warfarin (INR 1.2-1.5) in combination with ASA compared to full-dose warfarin (with INR 2-3)

-• the combination of warfarin + ASA is generally not recommended in Afib
+• generally, the combination of warfarin + ASA is not recommended in Afib

 • according to meta-analyses, it leads to a reduction of ischemic stroke only in patients with mechanical valves